Judit Prat

 • Preparation for future surveys

 Besides this, I am also a member of the Dark Energy Science Collaboration (DESC) within the Vera Rubin Observatory's Legacy Survey of Space and Time, where I am developing and validating the pipelines that will be used when the data arrives.
 I have helped to develop and validate TXPipe, a modular pipeline for generating robust data vectors in cosmology analyses for the LSST.
+In the publication below we present the software, which is public for everyone:

 Extracting useful cosmological information from small scale two-point measurements is complicated due to non-linearities and baryonic effects that impact the matter power spectrum and the relation between the matter and galaxy power spectrum (i.e. the galaxy bias).
 Because of these limitations, it is common that cosmological analyses using galaxy surveys data discard scales under a given threshold, throwing out a lot of signal-to-noise (for instance, ~50% of the total S/N was discarded in the DES Y3 3x2pt analysis).
 Thus, the biggest gain in constraining power for future cosmological analyses could come from including smaller scales.
 Actually, even using the same range of scales will be challenging since reduced statistical uncertainties will require greater precision in the modeling.
 Therefore, it has become essential to improve the understanding of the galaxy-matter connection, including non-linearities in the galaxy and halo biases and baryonic feedback effects.
-During my career, I have been part of several efforts that are working towards this goal including this work we recently published on the galaxy-halo connection from galaxy-galaxy lensing.
+During my career, I have been part of several efforts that are working towards this goal including this work we published on the galaxy-halo connection from galaxy-galaxy lensing.

 List of publications